RyanGarber/Staunton-VA---Minecraft-Map/README.md

 # Staunton, VA Minecraft Map
 Work in progress map of the entirety of Staunton, Virginia.
 I work on the map pretty much daily and *should*(tm) post updates here, as they happen.
+If anything looks incredibly wrong/off-axis, that's because it is.
+Perfection is not our goal right now, but rather to have the foundation laid and to be able to explore it before perfecting it using math and world editing tools.

 ### Sattelite view as of May 12th (scroll down for screenshots)
 ![Staunton, Virginia Map in Minecraft](https://i.imgur.com/td1QrGl.png)